sandeshsk12/Flipside_dashboard_porter/README.md

-# Tab-Structured Site Snapshotter
+# Flipside dashboard downloader

-A powerful tool to download and save tab-structured websites as offline HTML snapshots.
+A powerful tool to download and save tab-structured flipside dashboard as offline HTML snapshots.
 Perfect for archiving dashboards, documentation, or any website with tabbed navigation.

 ## Features

-- 🚀 Scrapes all tabs and sub-tabs from a website
+- 🚀 Scrapes all tabs and sub-tabs from flipside
 - 💾 Saves complete offline snapshots with all assets (CSS, JS, images)
 - 🔗 Rewrites links to work offline
 - 📂 Organizes content in a clean directory structure